 Although dark colours appear to the eye to recede, using ink black tiles opens up a small space rather than bringing the walls in, while textured surfaces add a new dimension to tile design.

 Comprised of several layers – the prime one being fibreboard, laminate flooring features additional decorative and protective layers, with each serving its own purpose.
+An increasingly popular trend in homes nowadays, Zelta Floor & Design from Toronto, Ontario, says they are getting an increased demand for laminate flooring from customers.

 Waterproof polyvinyl chloride retrains the finished product from swelling when in contact with water, making it waterproof, so it can be easily cleaned with a damp cloth or mop.